jonasesser/gp-docs/servers/Instances/instances.md

 ## BerlinBeat

+This is a german only instance [German | altv voice]

 Not listed on the alt:V server list.
 You need use direct connect to join.

 Server IP: [http://cdn-berlinbeat.my-gp.de:7288](http://cdn-berlinbeat.my-gp.de:7288)

 ## ParisHustle

+This is a french only instance [French | altv voice]

 Not listed on the alt:V server list.
 You need use direct connect to join.